George Floyd protests: Auckland memorial statue damaged, police arrest woman

 Aucklander Shane Te Pou started a petition to remove the statue, and it culminated in the descendants of Nixon and his victims entering dialogue over how to appropriately commemorate the history.

-Auckland Council Manager Treaty Settlements John Hutton said new signage would be installed at the Ōtāhuhu memorial later this year.
+Auckland Council manager Treaty settlements John Hutton said new signage would be installed at the Ōtāhuhu memorial later this year.

+The Auckland incidents come as a wave of protests against racism and oppression sweep the globe after the killing of African American George Floyd at the hands of United States police, which has triggered a national discussion on the place of colonial monuments, statues and names.

+In Hamilton on Friday, at the request of Waikato-Tainui iwi, Hamilton City Council removed from Civic Square the statue of Captain John Fane Charles Hamilton, who killed Māori in the Waikato land war and never set foot in the city that takes his name.